Rashmi-Bansal35/Introduction-to-Java-Programming-By-Y.-Danial-Liang/Chapter2/Readme.md

 ---

-> _"The journey of a thousand miles begins with a single step."_
+> _"Code is like humor.
+When you have to explain it, it’s bad."_
-> — Lao Tzu
+> — Cory House

 Happy Coding! 🎉